pkhoueiry/ARTHM/index.md

 Let's explore the different options for ```K562``` from which we will choose the data performed in the lab of ```Barbara Wold, Caltech```

+## Visualizing ENCODE data on UCSC Genome browser

+_The UCSC Genome browser is a popular Web-based tool for quickly displaying a requested portion of a genome at any scale, accompanied by a series of aligned annotation “tracks.”_

 ## Header 2
 ### Header 3